ecshreve/toolbox/README.md

 A collection of tools and configurations for my development environment.

 I use this repository to manage my development environment across different machines, operating systems, containers, and cloud workspaces.
-The repository is designed to be cloned and run on a Ubuntu or MacOS system (only tested on my computers, ymmv).

 ## Usage

-Used on local machines and docker based development containers.
+Used on my macbook, coder workspaces, and other docker or linux based development containers.

 ### Local